FrancisVila/MFT_convert/content/en/docs/TransferCFT/about_multinode/database_tuning.md

 You can use the command RECONFIG [type](../../c_intro_userinterfaces/command_summary/parameter_intro/type)=PARMCACHE to clear the cache while Transfer CFT is running.
 After the commands executes, all modifications applied to dynamic objects are taken into account without restarting Transfer CFT.

-For more information on the RECONFIG command, see <a href="../../admin_intro/admin_commands_intro/reconfig" class="MCXref xref">Manage configuration updates - RECONFIG</a>.
+For more information on the RECONFIG command, see [Manage configuration updates - RECONFIG](../../admin_intro/admin_commands_intro/reconfig).